-Prerequisite: MATH 461.
 The study of rings; integral domains, fields and extensions of fields, modules and ideals.
+Graduate-level mathematical thinking and problem solving skills will be fostered through written assignments or oral presentations.
 Three hours of lecture.

 MATH 671: Introduction to Topology